 Best Shopping in Downtown Asheville—A Local’s Perspective

 Whenever I visit a new city, I make it my mission to visit their bookstores.
-They speak to a city’s character, revealing subtle, distinguishing aspects that you may not find in landmarks and popular attractions.
+They speak to a city’s character, revealing subtle, distinguishing aspects that you may not find in public landmarks and popular attractions.
 It follows then that some of the best shopping in downtown Asheville must be book-shopping.

 What Else is Around?
 The Twisted Crepe.
 The Chocolate Fetish.
 Parking at the Rankin Avenue Garage.